preyero/hate-speech-identities/README.md

 This is the data and code in the paper [Knowledge-Grounded Target Group Language Recognition in Hate Speech](https://ebooks.iospress.nl/volumearticle/64009), together with conference [slides](./supplemental_material/submission650_sem23.pdf) and a [poster](./supplemental_material/poster_sem23.pdf)!

-We use a Knowledge Graph, and adapt it, to provide interpretability to deep learning predictions as to why hate speech texts may refer to particular target group identities ([Figure 1](./supplemental_material/Figure_1.pdf)).
+We use a Knowledge Graph (KG), and adapt it, to provide interpretability to deep learning predictions as to why hate speech texts may refer to particular target group identities ([Figure 1](./supplemental_material/Figure_1.pdf)).

 <p align="center">
  <img src="supplemental_material/Figure_1.png" alt="drawing" width="800" class="center"/>